Superficial digital flexor tendinitis

 Veterinary advice should be sought before applying any treatment or vaccine.

-Superficial Digital Flexor (SDF) Tendinitis
+Superficial Digital Flexor Tendinitis

 Bowed Tendon